 I am a behavioural scientist.
 My research programme aims at developing and testing a) interventions to change behaviours relevant to health and health care, b) theory of behaviour change and c) research methods for behavioural research.
 The research portfolio includes studies with patients, health care professionals and members of the public.
 This research is conducted with my colleages in the IHS, the Newcastle Health Psychology Group and colleages nationally and internationally.
 Our research is translational, multi-methodological and multidisciplinary.

-I am president of the European Health Psychology Society, Associate Editor of Health Psychology Review, and member of the editorial boards of the Annals of Behavioral Medicine, Psychology & Health and the British Journal of Health Psychology.
+I am past president of the European Health Psychology Society, Associate Editor of Health Psychology Review, and member of the editorial boards of the Annals of Behavioral Medicine, Psychology & Health and the British Journal of Health Psychology.
 My post is currently funded by Fuse, the UK CRC Centre for Tranlsational Research in Public Health and our research is funded by the Medical Research Council, the National Institute of Health Research and other funders.

 F EHPS (2011)

 Dipl-Psych (2000 Berlin; 5 year undergraduate psychology degree)

 Lead of the health psychology disciplinary group in the Institute of Health and Society

 Deputy Director of Research for the Institute of Health and Society

 Lead of the Faculty of Medical Sciences cross faculty health psychology research group

 Director of the Behaviour Change Programme in Fuse: The UK Clinical Research Collaborative Centre of Excellence for Translational Research in Public Health